 How to rebuild yourself after trauma

-Dr Chloe Mitchell-Paidoussis on how men can learn to cope with traumatic events like serious injury, and begin to rebuild their lives.
+Dr Chloe Mitchell-Paidoussis on how men can learn to cope with traumatic events like serious injury, and begin to rebuild themselves and their lives.

 When a traumatic event strikes the psychological and physical injuries shatter your sense of who you are, how you are and what your place in the world is.
 This is a deeply disorientating process and for many people a frightening and exhausting time.